Is Web Summit a new Klondike?

 There are 4 Start up pitch decks with simultaneously delivered pitches jugged by famous rugby players, press and other random selected celebrities, investor… you start to feel frustrated, disoriented and confused.

-If you are start up and think to attending Web Summit next year you need to ask yourself 3 questions:
+If you are a start-up and think of attending Web Summit next year you need to ask yourself 3 questions: